OSCOSS/AR-Annotator/README.md

-# AR-AN
+# AR-Annotator
-AR-AN stands for Article and Review Annotator.
+AR-Annotator stands for Article and Review Annotator.

 The related article is: "Sadeghi et al. Automatically Annotating Articles Towards Opening and Reusing Transparent Peer Reviews."